riscv-software-src/riscv-pk/README.md

 By default, 64-bit (RV64) versions of `pk` and `bbl` are built.
 To built 32-bit (RV32) versions, supply a `--with-arch=rv32i` flag to the configure command.
+To process RVC binaries, supply a `--with-arch=rv32ic` flag, because the emulation code (floating point and miss-aligned load and store) is different in the RVC case.

 The `install` step installs 64-bit build products into a directory matching your host (e.g. `$RISCV/riscv64-unknown-elf`).
 32-bit versions